dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/searchform.md

 parent: Quickstart
 nav_order: 3
 ---

-The only really important thing when creating the search form is to make sure the "name" field matches the "searchfield" in the fields in _config.yml file you would like to search against.
+When creating the search form, make sure the "name" field matches the "searchfield" in the fields in _config.yml file you would like to search against.

-An example of this form can be seen below.
-This is the code being used in the [demo]({{site.baseurl}}/demo)
+This search form example code is being used in the [demo]({{site.baseurl}}/demo):

 ```
 {% raw %}